Fast methods to compute the Riemann zeta function: The idea of the algorithm to compute cubic exponential sums with a small cubic coefficient

-Notice assuming $1\le bK$ holds, expansion (\ref{eq:vancubbook1}) is still valid under a much looser condition like $|cK^2|\le 0.01$.
-In particular, the full force of the condition $|cK^2|\le 0.01b$ has not been used yet.
+Notice that if $bK \ge 1$, then expansion (\ref{eq:vancubbook1}) is still valid under the looser condition $|cK^2|\le 0.01$, so, in particular, the full force of the condition $|cK^2|\le 0.01b$ has not been used yet.

-The quartic term in (\ref{eq:vancubbook1}) satisfies $9c^2(m-a)^4/(64b^5) \le 100 c^2K^4/b< b$, which is small.
+Now the quartic term in (\ref{eq:vancubbook1}) satisfies $9c^2(m-a)^4/(64b^5) \le 100 c^2K^4/b< b$, which is small.
 And the quintic term satisfies $27 c^3(m-a)^5/(128 b^7)< b/K$, which is also small.
 In general, the $r^{th}$ term is of the form \mbox{$\eta_r c^{r-2}(m-a)^r/b^{2r-3}$}, where $|\eta_r|< 3^r$, and so it has size \mbox{$\le 9^r c^{r-2} K^r/b^{r-3} < bK^{4-r}$}.
-The rapid decline in (\ref{eq:vancubbook1}) is useful because the contributions of quartic and higher terms can now be eliminated from the exponent on the right side of (\ref{eq:vanbook}) by expanding them away as a polynomial in $m-a$ of relatively low degree, plus a small error term.
-So the new sum produced by the van der Corput iteration is still cubic.
+The rapid decline in (\ref{eq:vancubbook1}) is useful because, as indicated earlier, the contributions of quartic and higher terms can now be eliminated from the exponent on the right side of (\ref{eq:vanbook}) by expanding them away as a polynomial in $m-a$ of relatively low degree, plus a small error term.
+This ensures the new sum produced by the van der Corput iteration is still cubic.
 Specifically, we obtain